Megamjm/Comfyvn-ToolProject/docs/dev_notes_license_snapshot.md

     and records summary state in `config/config.json::advisory_licenses`.
   - `record_ack()` stores per-user acknowledgements in both the snapshot file and settings, preserving provenance payloads for later export manifests.
+  - `require_ack()` now returns advisory metadata, setting `ack_required`/`warnings`
-  - `require_ack()` raises `LicenseAcknowledgementRequired` when the snapshot hash lacks an acknowledgement; route wrapper returns HTTP 423.
+    when the snapshot hash lacks an acknowledgement so callers can warn instead of hard-blocking.
 - Settings payload (`config/config.json`):

 ```json